1992-1996 BSc in Biology, Univeristy of Tampa

-K. Jack, C. Hamshire, WE.
-Harris, M. Langan, N. Barrett, et al. (2017).
-'MY mentor didn't speak to me for the first four weeks': Perceived unfairness experienced by nursing students in clinical practice settings.
-Journal of clinical nursing.
+KF.
+Jack, C. Hamshire, W. Harris, A. Langan, N. Barrett, et al. (2017).
+‘My mentor didn't speak to me for the first four weeks’: Perceived unfairness experienced by nursing students in clinical practice settings.
+Journal of Clinical Nursing.

 S. Valle, NJ.
 Collar, WE.
 Harris, SJ.
 Marsden (2017).
 Spatial and seasonal variation in abundance within an insular grey parrot population.
 African Journal of Ecology.

-AM.
-Langan, WE.
-Harris, N. Barrett, C. Hamshire, C. Wibberley (2016).
+CH.
+Hamshire, WE.
+Harris, N. Barrett, C. Wibberley, A. Langan (2016).
 Benchmarking factor selection and sensitivity: a case study with nursing courses.
 Studies in Higher Education. pp.1-11.

 WE.
 Harris, FJ.
 Combe, S. Bird (2015).
 Using integrated population modelling in conservation monitoring: A case study in the common dormouse (Muscardinus avellanarius).
 Folia Zoologica.
 64(4), pp.330-336.